Nutrition Matters: What To Feed Your Laying Hens

 PHOTO: Karen Jackson/Flickr

-A hen’s egg-producing ability is determined by her genetics, and some breeds, such as Leghorns, will lay an egg almost daily if given proper care.
-But regardless of breed, nutrition matters: Egg-layers must be fed correctly to achieve their potential, and when their dietary needs are met, laying chickens supply homegrown eggs that are far tastier and more nutritious than typical store eggs.
+What to feed laying hens should be top priority as egg-laying hens must be fed correctly to achieve their potential.
+When their dietary needs are met, laying chickens supply homegrown eggs that are far tastier and more nutritious than typical store eggs.

-As female chicks approach laying age at 5 to 6 months of age, depending on the breed, their nutrition and dietary needs change.
-They don’t require as much protein, but they need much higher levels of calcium, which is necessary for hens to produce eggshells, along with phosphorus and vitamin D.
+As female chicks approach laying age at five to six months of age, depending on the breed, their nutrition and dietary needs change because their bodies focus on laying eggs rather than growing.
+Proper nutrition is also helpful to make sure hens that are laying don’t stop egg laying They don’t require as much protein, but they need much higher levels of calcium, which is necessary for hens to produce eggshells, along with phosphorus and vitamin D.

 Commercially available layer rations are designed to provide optimal nutrition for laying hens, and all feeds sold in the U.S. must have a nutrition label.
 So when purchasing feed, read the label to make sure it’s specifically a layer ration and that it provides protein levels of 16 to 18 percent.
-Additionally, the percentage of calcium should be in the 3 1⁄2 percent to 4 1⁄2 percent range while the level of phosphorus should be 0.4 percent or higher.
+Additionally, the percentage of calcium should be in the 3.5 to 4.5 percent range while the level of phosphorus should be 0.4 percent or higher.
 Young hens may be started on layer rations at about 18 weeks of age, or when the first egg arrives, whichever comes first.

 A basic layer ration that contains appropriate amounts of protein, calcium and phosphorus should provide adequate nutrition for egg-producing hens and be the most economical option.
 Suppliers also offer more expensive feeds that contain additional vitamins and minerals or are specialized in some way.
 There are feeds with vitamin or omega-3 enhancing supplements, as well as natural, soy-free, non-GMO, organic and others.
 Choosing among these higher-priced rations is a personal choice based on your chicken-keeping goals.